stcline/RE-5.4.0-Python_Introduction_Simple_Programs/README.md

 1. Complete the work in the notebook here (5.4.0-Python_Introduction_Simple_Programs.ipynb).
 2. After you are done, att a text box at the bottom which describes ____
 3. Add a code block ____.
+4. Go in to the settings and change the repository visibility to "public".
+(This is at the bottom of settings)
+5. Transfer the ownership to your personal

 ## 📚  Resources
 ![Think Python Textbook](https://greenteapress.com/wp/think-python-2e/)